Chithira Thirunal Balarama Varma: Industrial and infrastructure development

+1945 as Travancore State Bank Ltd. later known as STATE BANK OF TRAVANCORE (SBT).
+SBT was established in 1945 as the Travancore Bank Ltd., at the initiative of Travancore Diwan C. P. Ramaswami Iyer under the guidance of Chithira Thirunal Balarama Varma.

-Instead, the Bank considered the Maharaja of Travancore Sri Chithira Thirunal Balarama Varma as the founder.
+Instead, the bank considered the Maharaja of Travancore Sri Chithira Thirunal Balarama Varma as the founder.
 Although the Travancore government put up only 25% of the capital, the bank undertook government treasury work and foreign exchange business, apart from its general banking business.
 Its head office was at Thiruvananthapuram.

 In 1960, it became a subsidiary of State Bank of India under the SBI Subsidiary Banks Act, 1959, enacted by the Parliament of India, and thus achieved the name 'State Bank of Travancore'.

 Art, sports and culture

 Sree Chithira Thirunal patronized musicians, artists, dancers and Vedic scholars.
 He appointed, for the first time, an Art Advisor to Government, Dr. J. H. Cousins.
 He also inaugurated an art gallery named Sree Chitra Art Gallery, features a unique collection of traditional and contemporary paintings, including the works of Raja Ravi Varma, Nicholas Roerich, Svetoslav Roerich, Jamini Roy, Rabindranath Tagore, V. S. Valiathan, C. Raja Raja Varma, and K. C. S. Paniker.
 Sree Chithira Thirunal also started efforts to popularize Carnatic Music, especially the works of his ancestor & Maharaja Swathi Thirunal Rama Varma.
 He assigned musicians Muthiah Bhagavathar and Semmangudi Srinivasa Iyer for this task.
 In 1939, Sree Chithira Thirunal started Sri Swathi Thirunal Music Academy (renamed as Sree Swathi Thirunal College of Music in 1962) with the primary objective of popularizing the Maharajah Sree Swathi Thirunal kritits (compositions).
 Nellikkampatty Game Sanctuary (renamed Periyar National Park and Wildlife Sanctuary (PNP)) was also created under his instructions.
 Sree Chithira Thirunal supported the vision and untiring works of his brother-in-law, Lt.
 Col. G. V. Raja, in the fields of Sports and Tourism.
 Lt.
 Col. G. V. Raja was synonymous with the establishment of Royal Flying Club, renamed Thiruvananthapuram International Airport and development of tourism in Travancore as well as Kerala.
 However, The Travancore Dramatic Performances Act in 1939 is considered by researchers as an attack on freedom of expression, as it prohibited materials that criticized the British Emperor or the government.